huggingface/blog/text-to-webapp.md

 ## Using LLM in Node apps

-While we usually think of Python for everything related to AI and ML, the web development community relies heavily on Javascript and Node is a popular platform to create web apps.
+While we usually think of Python for everything related to AI and ML, the web development community relies heavily on JavaScript and Node.

 Here are some ways you can use large language models on this platform.

 ### By running a model locally

-There exist various approaches to running LLM in Javascript, from using onnx with wasm to calling external processes.
-Some possibilities are:
+Various approaches exist to running LLM in Javascript, from using [ONNX](https://www.npmjs.com/package/onnxruntime-node) to converting code to [WASM](https://blog.mithrilsecurity.io/porting-tokenizers-to-wasm/) and calling external processes written in other languages.

+Some of those techniques are now used in ready-to-use NPM libraries:

 - Using AI/ML libraries such as [transformers.js](https://huggingface.co/docs/transformers.js/index) (which supports [code generation](https://huggingface.co/docs/transformers.js/api/models#codegenmodelgenerateargs-codepromiseampltanyampgtcode))
 - Using dedicated LLM libraries such as [llama-node](https://github.com/Atome-FE/llama-node) (or [web-llm](https://github.com/mlc-ai/web-llm) for the browser)
 - Using Python libraries through a bridge such as [Pythonia](https://www.npmjs.com/package/pythonia)

-However running large language models in such environment can be pretty resource-intensive, especially if you are not able to use hardware acceleration.
+However, running large language models in such an environment can be pretty resource-intensive, especially if you are not able to use hardware acceleration.

 ### By using an API

-Today various cloud providers propose commercial APIs to use language models.
+Today, various cloud providers propose commercial APIs to use language models.

-At Hugging Face we offer a free [Hosted Inference API](https://huggingface.co/docs/api-inference/index) to allow anyone to use small to and medium-sized models from the community.
+Hugging Face offers a free [Inference API](https://huggingface.co/docs/api-inference/index) to allow anyone to use small to medium-sized models from the community.

-We also have an [Inference Endpoints API](https://huggingface.co/inference-endpoints) for those who require larger models or custom models.
+We also have an [Inference Endpoints API](https://huggingface.co/inference-endpoints) for those who require larger models or custom inference code.

 These two APIs can be used from Node using the [Hugging Face Inference API library](https://www.npmjs.com/package/@huggingface/inference) on NPM.

 💡 Top performing models generally require a lot of memory (32 Gb, 64 Gb or more) and hardware acceleration to get good latency (see [the benchmarks](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)).
 But we are also seeing a trend of models shrinking in size while keeping relatively good results on some tasks, with requirements as low as 16 Gb or even 8 Gb of memory.